githubcbrc/KGWASMatrix/README.md

 # Note: Run this script by submitting it through SLURM with:
 # sbatch submit_kmer_count.sh A123 200 ./output
 ```

+**Script for Submitting Jobs for All Accessions (submit_all_accessions.sh)**
-Suppose you have a file named accessions.txt where each line contains an accession number.
+Suppose you have a file named ``accessions.txt`` where each line contains an accession number.
 You can write a wrapper script that reads each accession from the file and submits a job for it.

 ```bash
 #!/bin/bash